“Gutwikurura”, virginity and retrograde vision of nuptial ceremonies

 2023-04-18 06:53:05

-In our society, when we talk about virginity, many passions are unleashed.
+In our society, when we talk regarding virginity, many passions are unleashed.
 A certain persistent mentality associates the virtue of women with virginity.
 The custom (which tends to fade) wants the woman to remain a virgin until the day of the wedding.
 Except that the very people who deflower the girls are considered brave.
 What if we set the record straight?
 The words of Pastor Mbayahaga upset our blogger.

-At around 10 p.m., I received a message on my phone from a friend: a video of the famous pastor Isidore Mbayahaga speaking about the ceremonies of “attraction” (raising the veil) is causing the buzz.
+At around 10 p.m., I received a message on my phone from a friend: a video of the famous pastor Isidore Mbayahaga speaking regarding the ceremonies of “attraction” (raising the veil) is causing the buzz.
 The friend asks me to react on the speech of the “keeper of the sheep”.
 I’m not very keen on the idea of commenting on the words of a representative of God on earth.
-But the pastor’s arguments knock me out of my mind after watching the video.
+But the pastor’s arguments knock me out of my mind following watching the video.
 “Why attend the lifting of the veil when the brides are no longer virgins”, the shepherd is indignant.

 In the past, several rites went in this direction.
 To check if his wife was a virgin, the groom would stick to the bloodstained sheets and inform his family with these words: “I think it’s a joke” (She is blank) or “I found them fighting” (She is not a virgin).